 But artificially bidding to a higher level in the hopes of capturing and then maintaining a higher Quality Score after you lower your bids back down doesn’t do much.

-The following formulas depict how bid along with Quality Score can impact Ad Rank:
+The following formulas depict how bid along with Quality Score impacts Ad Rank:

-But again, this isn’t a direct impact on Quality Score, but more so, the factors that make up Quality Score such as click-through-rate.
+But again, this isn’t a direct impact on Quality Score, and it’s more the factors that make up Quality Score, such as click-through rate.

-Like the Iceberg Effect, the more you care and focus on making your keyword-to-ad and search term-to-keyword ratio 1:1, the better your chances are of getting a stronger click-through-rate and therefore, a higher Quality Score.
+Like the Iceberg Effect, the more you care and focus on making your keyword-to-ad and search term-to-keyword ratio 1:1, the better your chances are of getting a higher CTR and, therefore, a higher Quality Score.

-Since conversions are subjective and can be made up anywhere (your conversion code could be planted on your homepage to get a 100% conversion rate), Google doesn’t care or take that into account when determining your Quality Score.
+Conversions are subjective and can be made up anywhere (you could plant paste a conversion code on your homepage to get a 100% conversion rate).
+Google doesn’t care or take that into account when determining your Quality Score.

-If they did, there would be so much Quality Score manipulation that it would be ridiculous.
+If it was a factor, there would be so much Quality Score manipulation that it would be ridiculous 🥸

-Keyword Insertion is a feature you can use to automatically insert your keyword into the ad copy to save time and effort.
+The keyword insertion feature automatically inserts your keyword into the ad copy to save time and effort.
 (If you aren’t familiar with Keyword Insertion, you can read more about it here.

-Further, it’s also important to keep in mind that DKI adds in the keyword, not the search term.
+Further, it’s also important to remember that Keyword Insertion adds in the keyword, not the search term.
 So if your search term-to-keyword ratio is around 1:30, then your CTR improvement chances are lower than if that ratio was closer to 1:10.

 The article that gave birth to the Iceberg Effect was one I wrote for the Unbounce blog: You’re Doing AdWords Wrong (Here’s How to Make It Right).

-(It then turned into 5+ upgrades to our Single Keyword Ad Groups (SKAGs) blog post).
+(It then turned into 5+ upgrades to our Single Keyword Ad Groups blog post).